CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.10 meeting, event and training rooms.txt

 ### 2 6 Confidentiality loss of sensitive information

 By technical failure, carelessness, ignorance also by intentional acts confidential information can be disclosed.
 This confidential information may be available in different places, such.
 For example, on storage media within computers (such as hard drives), on removable storage media (such as USB sticks or optical media), in printed form on paper and on whiteboards or flipcharts.
-If information is read or disclosed unjustifiably, it can have serious consequences for the institution, such as violations of laws, competitive disadvantages or financial repercussions.
+If information is read or disclosed unjustifiably, it can have serious consequences for the institution, such as violations of law, competitive disadvantages or financial repercussions.

 3 requirements
 ---------------